americusmaximus/ImageBox/README.md

 - "Stats" mode analyzes the input image and produces color statistics.

 ##### output
 A path to the output file, or an output directory for the "Split" mode.
+This is a required parameter.
+Supported image formats are BMP, EMF, EXIF, GIF, ICO, JPEG, PNG, TIF, and WMF.

 ##### unit
 [Split] An image split type.
 Possible values are "Pixel" and "Piece".
 Default value is "Pixel".